trasba/rpi-hostspot/README.md

 * an Raspberry Pi 3 B+
 * an USB UMTS modem (Huawei K3765)

+### remark
+right now it may be necessary to set the ip address of the interface once according to the subnet specified in hostapd.conf to do this run:\
+`sudo ip addr add 192.168.9.1/24 dev wlan0`

 ### setup docker & docker-compose
 You need to have docker and docker-compose installed.\
 You can install it via a Webscript\